omer-taha-ahmed/Azure-GameLeaderboard/README.md

 ## 🚀 Quick Start

-See the complete walkthrough: [Azure-GameLeaderboard-Walkthrough.html](docs/Azure-GameLeaderboard-Walkthrough.html)
+See the complete walkthrough: [Azure-GameLeaderboard-Walkthrough.html](https://github.com/omer-taha-ahmed/Azure-GameLeaderboard/blob/main/Azure-GameLeaderboard-Walkthrough.html)
+(( DOWNLOAD IT SO YOU CAN OPEN IT ))
 ### Prerequisites
 - Azure Account (free tier)
 - 2-3 hours of time